 About the Pre-reading Service

 - You will receive individual written feedback on one or more of the following features: focus, paragraph structure, flow, style, presentation, referencing, and use of sources.

-- This free service offers you an opportunity to send your draft assignment to CTL Consultants for review and advice.
+- This free service offers you an opportunity to send your draft assignment to CLS Consultants for review and advice.